-- The program would be conducted entirely within the scope of Catholic reproductive and sexual ethics consistent with the founding principles of the St. Pope Paul VI Institute for the Study of Human Reproduction.
+- The program would be conducted entirely within the scope of Catholic reproductive and sexual ethics consistent with the founding principles of the Saint Paul VI Institute for the Study of Human Reproduction.

-Patients who are served by the St. Pope Paul VI Institute come from the Omaha metropolitan area, as well as, nearly every state in the United States.
+Patients who are served by the Saint Paul VI Institute come from the Omaha metropolitan area, as well as, nearly every state in the United States.
 This is in part due to a national network of 175 FertilityCare™ Centers which are formally affiliated with FertilityCare™ Centers of America (FCCA), a national organization designed to promote and unite the Creighton Model FertilityCare programs throughout the United States.
-The national offices of the FCCA are also housed at the St. Pope Paul VI Institute.
+The national offices of the FCCA are also housed at the Saint Paul VI Institute.